FabrizioMusacchio/DEVONthink_Image_Toolbox/README.md

 Insert the UUID into the `UUID_of_imager_counter` variable within the script.
 Do not edit or store anything else within the created file: It serves to store the running number for renaming the images.
 The variable `leading_zeros` controls the number of leading zeros of that counter.

 ### Acknowledgement
 The script uses a function to add leading zeros to the file names (`addLeadingZerosToNumber`).
-This function taken from [developer.apple.com](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ManipulateNumbers.html).
+This function is taken from [developer.apple.com](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ManipulateNumbers.html).

 ## Generate image set